 - 11.3 The Ouse to Eastbourne Scarp Footslopes occur at the eastern end of the South Downs.
 Here the landscape has a relatively simply solid geology composed of Lower Chalk and Gault mudstone.
 The Lower Chalk outcrops at the base of the steep scarp where it has been eroded into a smooth concave form supporting the modern arable fields replacing the former medieval open field systems.
 These chalk slopes support some remnant chalk grassland, most notably at Folkington Reservoir SSSI.
 Moving away from the steep scarp slope, the older Gault mudstones are revealed beneath the Lower Ghalk as a clay vale.
-Here irregular enclosed fields represent a largely intact late medieval landscape with many fields originating as woodland assarts this area has a more 'Wealden' character. - II.4 Small stands of broadleaved semi-natural and broadleaved plantation woodland also occur, including some of ancient origin.
+Here irregular enclosed fields represent a largely intact late medieval landscape with many fields originating as woodland assarts this area has a more 'Wealden' character.
+In the north west of the character area there is also a block of fields representing post-medieval enclosure associated with the former Ryngmer Park, with a characteristic oval boundary associated with deer. - 11.4 Small stands of broadleaved semi-natural and broadleaved plantation woodland also occur, including some of ancient origin.
 The intact network of hedgerows and mature trees which link with existing woodland blocks provide important habitat connectivity at a landscape scale.
-Occasional streams and ditches are also present, and contribute to the areas ecological character. - Typical of the scarp footslopes, springs mark the junction between the chalk and clay.
+Occasional streams and ditches are also present, and contribute to the areas ecological character. - 11.5 Typical of the scarp footslopes, springs mark the junction between the chalk and clay.
 These springs feed small streams that flow northwards into the Low Weald or into the River Cuckmere.
 Also typical of the scarp footslopes landscape, are nucleated villages which are positioned along this springline as at Wilmington, Berwick, Alciston, and Firle.
 Designed landscapes can be seen at Folkington Manor, Firle Park, and Glyndebourne.
 Firle Place and Glynde Place are open to the public and the annual Glyndebourne Festival attracts many visitors.
 Charleston Farmhouse, the summer retreat of the Bloomsbury set, also draws visitors to the area. - 11.6 The sense of tranquillity is eroded, in this area, by traffic on the A27, which is never far away, the urban edges of Eastbourne (including golf courses), and the presence of visitor attractions such as Drusillas Zoo.
 The area's proximity to Eastbourne and the A27 means that there are a large number of potential users of the area.
 A good network of rights of way, focussed around the Cuckmere valley, includes the Weald Way and Vanguard Way which cross the scarp footslopes before heading north into the Low Weald.
 By comparison, there is notable absence of public rights of way in the footslopes of Mount Caburn.